abhayminer01/Clean-It-Waste-Management-System/README.md

 Contributions are welcome!
 Please fork the repo and submit a pull request.
 Follow contribution guidelines.

 ## 📜 License
-This project is liceneced by `Abhay V`.
-Using this idea without concent is punishable offence under copyright rules.
-Code is licenced under MIT.
-Free to use and modify
+This project is liceneced under MIT.
+Free to use and modify.